 A maximum of nine (9) semester hours of graduate credit earned at other colleges or universities may be accepted as partial fulfillment of the requirements for the MiM.
-The transfer of all graduate hours must receive prior approval of the Harland C. Stonecipher School of Business MiM adviser.
+The transfer of all graduate hours must receive prior approval of the Harland C. Stonecipher School of Business MiM advisor.
 To be eligible for transfer, the graduate credit must meet the following three requirements:

-- The college or university at which the credit was obtained must offer a graduate degree in business; - The content of the course involved must be consistent with the career goals of the student as determined by the student's advisor; and - The student must have received an "A" or "B" (or the equivalent) in the course involved.
+- 1. The college or university at which the credit was obtained must offer a graduate degree in business; - 2.
+The content of the course involved must be consistent with the program goals of the MiM program; and - 3.
+The student must have received an A or B (or the equivalent) in the course involved.